breck7/scrollsdk/faq.md

 #### How was Tree Notation discovered?

 From Breck Yunits: "It was 2012 and Ben and I were building a visual web page editor called <a href="https://www.youtube.com/watch?v=ZWthAz839Og">NudgePad</a> in the "piano office" in San Francisco.
 Users could drag, drop and edit their web pages without touching any code.
 I made the program read and write the language HAML under the hood, which I had learned at my previous job at <a href="https://labzero.com/">Lab Zero</a>.
 The problem was I had to write my own HAML parser and code generator, and because we were a broke startup, I kept trying to cut syntax from the language to save time and money.
 Each day I would remove some syntax character from the language and still somehow get everything in the appp to work.
 Eventually the language was just spaces, newlines, and colons.
 There really was an "aha!" moment.
-I remember I was walking to work, going over the code in my head, and had just reached the <a href="https://goo.gl/maps/4cTV2CcpQcX8NPC16">101 overpass</a> when realized I could drop the colons!
+I remember I was walking to work, going over the code in my head, and had just reached the <a href="https://goo.gl/maps/4cTV2CcpQcX8NPC16">101 overpass</a> when I realized I could drop the colons!
 I went straight to my desk, told Ben I had an idea, and a couple hours later had removed the colons and everything still worked.
 I remember at the time thinking that was potentially a profound idea but I *assumed* someone had built it already.
 I thought there was no chance it hadn't been invented yet because it was so simple.
 For years I'd ping folks in industry, post on message boards, and do a lot of Google searches.
 It took me years of searching for it before I thought maybe no had noticed and leveraged this idea before.
 It took 5 years before I wrote a paper about it, and over 7 years before it started to get good."

 #### Which language influenced Tree Notation the most?

 Syntactically there's no question--it was <a href="http://haml.info/">HAML</a>.
 See the origin story for why.
-Semantically there's been a lot of incluences from thousands of languages.
+Semantically there's been a lot of influences from thousands of languages.
 Particularly influential ones are Lisp, Haskell, Racket, TypeScript, Python, Scheme, Javascript, Fortran, Forth, C++, JSON, XML, HTML, CSS, SQL, somewhat, but not necessarily, in that order.

 #### Who is the first person to discover Tree Notation?